AnthonyIgwe1/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform app,y --auto-approve`

+#### Terraform destroy

+`terraform destroy`
+This will destroy resources.

+you can also use auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 ### Terraform lock files